calelkeno/fastapi_noncoders/crud_api.md

 ```
 Code Explanation :
 - Send some user data, for example: {"name": "John", "email": "john@email.com"} to the `/users` path is the URL where the API listens for requests.
-- The `user: User` part means the API expects the request body to match the User model (usually defined with Pydantic).
+- `def create_user(user: User):` — the `user` parameter tells FastAPI to expect a JSON body that matches the `User` Pydantic model.
+FastAPI automatically validates and converts the JSON into a `User` object.
 - Finally, it will return a JSON response with a confirmation message and a sample user_id

 ## 4. Create a GET method API endpoint in `crud_api.py` file and add the following code